wolfoxonly/ava/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to bitcoin-gold.
+This issue tracker is only for technical issues related to newbitcoin.

-For reporting security issues, please see the official [Bitcoin Gold website](https://bitcoingold.org/).
+For reporting security issues, please see the official [NewBitcoin website](https://bitcoingold.org/).

 ### Describe the issue